3 Signs Your Roof Needs Replacing

 Is your roof trying to tell you something?

-There are many reasons a roof might need to be repaired, but some are more common than others.
-If your roof is showing any of the signs on this list, it may be telling you it’s time for a roof repair or replacement.
+There are many reasons for a roof replacement, but some are more common than others.
+If your roof is showing any of the signs on this list, it may be telling you it’s due for a replacement.

-If you suspect your roof needs repair, schedule an inspection with a trusted roofing contractor.
+If you suspect your roof needs replacing or repair, schedule an inspection with West Michigan Roofing.
 While some roofing repairs truly can be a DIY project, there’s a chance that more is happening beneath the surface that could lead to bigger problems if ignored.
-A thorough inspection from a professional can give you peace of mind, confirm the severity of any issues that are present, and prevent further headaches and expense down the road.
+A thorough inspection can give you peace of mind, confirm the severity of any issues that are present, and prevent further headaches and expense down the road.